Editor’s Note: This post was originally published in December of 2011 and has been updated for accuracy and comprehensiveness.

 - Create several well-themed boards and populate them with a diverse array of Pins, both from your site and elsewhere.
 The goal is to relate to your audience and exist among users, so search for keywords that are relevant to your industry and Pin content that your users would want to see and that inspires and complements your brand.

 Remember, when used correctly, Pinterest has a lot of potential as a resource.
-It’s an ideal platform for generating backlinks, but it’s also a highly trafficked, user-friendly place to position your brand as an authority with your audience.
+Whether you purchase SEO services or do the work yourself, it’s an ideal platform for generating backlink.
+It’s also a highly trafficked, user-friendly place to position your brand as an authority with your audience.